The Frog Princess: Tale type

-The Russian tale is classified - and gives its name - to tale type SUS 402, "Царевна-лягушка", of the East Slavic Folktale Catalogue (СУС).
+The Eastern Europe tale is classified - and gives its name - to tale type SUS 402, "Царевна-лягушка", of the East Slavic Folktale Catalogue (СУС).
 According to Lev Barag, the East Slavic type 402 "frequently continues" as type 400: the hero burns the princess's animal skin and she disappears.

 Russian researcher Varvara Dobrovolskaya stated that type SUS 402, "Frog Tsarevna", figures among some of the popular tales of enchanted spouses in the Russian tale corpus.
 In some Russian variants, as soon as the hero burns the skin of his wife, the Frog Tsarevna, she says she must depart to Koschei's realm, prompting a quest for her (tale type ATU 400, "The Man on a Quest for the Lost Wife").
 Jack Haney stated that the combination of types 402, "Animal Bride", and 400, "Quest for the Lost Wife", is a common combination in Russian tales.

 Species of animal bride

 Dutch scholar Theo Meder supposed that the tale type originated in Europe, and the frog was the original form of the animal bride, although she can be a cat in Western Europe and a mouse in Northern Europe.
-According to reseacher Carole G. Silver and Yolando Pino-Saavedra, apart from bird and fish maidens, local forms of the animal bride include a frog in Burma, Russia, Austria and Italy; a dog in India and in North America; a mouse in Sri Lanka; the frog, the toad and the monkey in Iberian Peninsula, and in Spanish-speaking and Portuguese-speaking areas in the Americas.
+According to researcher Carole G. Silver and Yolando Pino-Saavedra, apart from bird and fish maidens, local forms of the animal bride include a frog in Burma, Russia, Austria and Italy; a dog in India and in North America; a mouse in Sri Lanka; the frog, the toad and the monkey in Iberian Peninsula, and in Spanish-speaking and Portuguese-speaking areas in the Americas.

 Professor Anna Angelopoulos noted that the animal wife in the Eastern Mediterranean is a turtle, which is the same animal of Greek variants.
 In the same vein, Greek scholar Georgios A. Megas noted that similar aquatic beings (seals, sea urchin) and water-related entities (gorgonas, nymphs, neraidas) appear in the Greek oikotype of type 402.